scheb/2fa/doc/installation.md

 ### Step 5: Configure authentication tokens

 Your firewall may offer different ways how to login.
-By default the bundle is only listening to these tokens:
+By default, the bundle is only listening to these tokens:

 - `Symfony\Component\Security\Core\Authentication\Token\UsernamePasswordToken` (username+password form)
 - `Symfony\Component\Security\Guard\Token\PostAuthenticationGuardToken` (guard-based security)